johannesschrott/404-music-not-found/README.md

-# 404-music-not-found
+# 404 - music ~~not~~ found

-Onset detection, tempo estimation and beat detection developed as part of the Special Topic "Audio and Music Processing" at JKU in summer semester 2022.
+Onset detection, tempo estimation and beat detection developed as part of the Special Topic "Audio and Music Processing" at the Johannes Kepler University Linz in summer semester 2022.

-The Rust project is missing the 404 in its name, as names starting with digits are not allowed :(
+The Rust project is missing the 404 in its name and is contained in a subdirectory, as names starting with digits are not allowed :(

 Idea: